Staying Healthy on Safari. Avoiding Covid, Malaria, Allergies & more on African Safari

 While there are so many things that can affect your health on a safari, we feel like these 6 are very common and equally manageable as far as prevention.
 Depending on where exactly you are going, some more measures might need to be undertaken, while others might not be necessary.

-The big goal for this article is the highlight the fact that your health is always important and even more so while on a safari - because lasting memories should be made without any blemishes of ill health or a sunburn.
+The big goal of this article is to highlight the fact that your health is always important and even more so while on a safari - because lasting memories should be made without any blemishes of ill health, allergies or sunburn.

 Finally, we have to state once more that you should consult your doctor such that your decisions are professionally informed.